Minerals and the economy

 • NAICS 332 – fabricated metal product manufacturing

 The mining-related support activities subsector includes exploration and drilling companies and service companies operating on a fee or contract basis.
-It does not include all mining industry suppliers because some entities service multiple sectors (e.g. transportation, construction, finance and legal).
+It does not include all mining industry suppliers because some entities service multiple sectors (e.g., transportation, construction, finance and legal).

 The GDP and employment values are based on the Statistics Canada Natural Resources Satellite Account (NRSA), which estimates the contribution of resource-related activities to the Canadian economy.
 The NRSA defines natural resource activities as products and services originating from naturally occurring assets, such as minerals, used in economic activity.
 In this way, the NRSA goes beyond an industry perspective of natural resources and seeks to identify natural resource activities and products within the Canadian economy.
-For the NRSA-based indicators, the minerals and metals sector includes activities involved in:
+For NRSA-based indicators, the minerals and metals sector includes activities involved in:

 • Extracting and initial processing of mineral products (also referred to as primary production):

-• Extraction of coal, metallic minerals (e.g. copper, gold, lead, nickel, silver and zinc), and non-metallic minerals (e.g. diamonds, potash, salt and stone)
+• Extraction of coal, metallic minerals (e.g., copper, gold, lead, nickel, silver and zinc), and non-metallic minerals (e.g., diamonds, potash, salt and stone)

-• Primary metallic mineral products (e.g. aluminum and aluminum-alloy ingots and billets, iron and steel basic shapes, ferro-alloy products, and refined precious and base metals)
+• Primary metallic mineral products (e.g., aluminum and aluminum-alloy ingots and billets, iron and steel basic shapes, ferro-alloy products, and refined precious and base metals)

-• Primary non-metallic mineral products (e.g. clay products, glass and glass products, and cement)
+• Primary non-metallic mineral products (e.g., clay products, glass and glass products, and cement)

 • Downstream processing and manufacturing of metal products, which use a large portion of metal products as inputs:

-• Secondary metal products (e.g. iron and steel pipes and foundry products)
+• Secondary metal products (e.g., iron and steel pipes and foundry products)

-• Tertiary metal products (e.g. cutlery and forged and stamped products)
+• Tertiary metal products (e.g., cutlery and forged and stamped products)

-• Miscellaneous metal products (e.g. communication and energy wire and cable, and motor vehicle metal stamping)
+• Miscellaneous metal products (e.g., communication and energy wire and cable and motor vehicle metal stamping)

-• Services and custom work (e.g. coating, engraving and heat treating)
+• Services and custom work (e.g., coating, engraving and heat treating)

 For more information on the NRSA, consult Statistics Canada, The Natural Resources Satellite Account: Feasibility Study.